Akinmyde/text-to-speech-/README.md

 # Text to speech

-Text to speech is a react native application that helps to pronounce you text in different languages. henceforth, you don't need to be afraid about the wrong Pronounciation
+Text to speech is a react native application that helps you pronounce words in different languages.

 # Demo
 [text-to-speechApp](https://snack.expo.io/@akinmyde/speech)